History of St Neots: A priory and Saint Neot

 About 972 AD an Anglo-Saxon landowner named Leofric (or Alric) and his wife Leoflaed founded a small monastery in Eynesbury (at that time known as Ernulph's Bury.
 The settlement was established at the junction of Huntingdon Street and Cambridge Street.
 However Leofric and Leoflaed built their priory near the river, adjacent to the present-day Priory Lane, St Neots.

 The Priory had the potential to generate considerable income from the visits and donations of pilgrims, but to attract pilgrims they needed relics.
 Leofric decided to obtain the remains of Saint Neot, a much-revered Saxon monk who had spent much of his life in Cornwall.
 He had died in about 875 AD and been buried there.
-The present day village in Cornwall is known as Saint Neot Leofric arranged to abstract Neot's bones, bringing them to his Priory.
+The present day village in Cornwall is known as St Neot.
+Leofric arranged to abstract Neot's bones, bringing them to his Priory.
 This had the desired effect and the Priory became a major centre of attention for pilgrims.

 According to Gorham, the name of the locality near the Priory was changed to Neotsbury about 974 AD.